Keep Our Lands Clean

 If you take your kids fishing you can always pick up trash and old fishing line laying around and dispose of them properly.
 It saddens me when I take my son fishing and we see soda bottles or old worm boxes littering the landscape.
 We always follow the scouting principles of leave no trace.
 And make sure the area we visit is cleaner than we found it.

 Hiking is another opportunity to keep our lands clean.
 On the hike if you take snacks make sure and take something to stow away the wrappers so you don’t drop your litter.
 And take an extra bag in case you find trash along the trail to pick up and take out with you.

 Doing our part

 Have any more advice on how to keep our lands clean and teach our kids conservation?
-Head over to our Facebook page and drop a comment.
+Leave a comment below or head over to our Facebook page and drop a comment.